WRAP Training reflection

 What do I want to write about?

 Social issues/ issues that affect us as humans.

 I do know that my first Tutor marked assignments (TMA) is going to be an 18-minute play about a homeless person and how society and the community can succeed in aiding a vulnerable person to help him/herself.

 Catch up soon!

 Loads of shout outs as promised at the end of the week.

 Can’t wait to explore all the new blogs and Bloggers in the Willows and beyond.

 Daisy ❤ ❤

-Posted on 2020-09-28, in SELF HELP FOR SANITY, THIS IS LIFE and tagged Fears, Life, Mental health, mental health awareness, Mental Wellbeing, self confidence, self improvement, Thoughts, values, WRAP course.
+Posted on 2020-09-28, in MY WORLD, SELF HELP FOR SANITY and tagged Fears, Life, Mental health, mental health awareness, Mental Wellbeing, self confidence, self improvement, Thoughts, values, WRAP course.
 Bookmark the permalink.
 17 Comments.